-Box Seat Baseball gives players two ways to resolve plays that test a fielder's ability to get to the ball:
+There are two ways to resolve a range play:

-- Use the range rating number given on the Range Check chart on the Range Plays page of the Tri Fold. - Use the optional Ball Park "BP" rating given on some range chart checks following the fielding rating requirement.

-There is also an outfielder range check for how quickly a fielder gets to singles and doubles -- the OF CK routine, which is only referenced off the singles and doubles base advance charts (see below).
+- By using the range rating number given in the middle of the fielding side of the flip card. - Using the green optional Ball Park "BP" rating given on some flip cards following the range rating number requirement in the middle of the flip card. - There is also an outfielder range check that reflects how quickly the fielder gets to singles and doubles and this is the OF CK routine (described below after standard range check).

-A Standard Range Check (no BP # on the result or not using the optional Ball Park Effects):
+A Standard Range Check (no BP # on the flip card or electing to not use the optional Ball Park Effects):